-APPA has expressed a view that there is some uncertainty about whether subsurface formations can be features of, or comprise, a "sacred site" within the meaning of existing site protection legislation in the Northern Territory.
-103 It is arguable that only surface sites are protected by the Sacred Sites Act.
-By contrast the NLC has stated that, "under Northern Territory legislation all sacred sites are protected, including the sacred sub-surface elements of these places."
-The Panel's view is that it should be put beyond doubt that features of a sacred site, and sacred sites themselves, can be underground.
+AAPA has expressed the opinion that there is some uncertainty about whether subsurface formations can be features of, or comprise, a "sacred site" within the meaning of existing site protection legislation in the NT.116 It is arguable that only surface sites are protected by the Sacred Sites Act.
+By contrast, the NLC has stated that, "under Northern Territory legislation all sacred sites are protected, including the sacred sub-surface elements of these places."
+117 The Panel's strong view is that it should be put beyond doubt that features of a sacred site, and sacred sites themselves, can be underground, and must be protected.